Delano Academy & Delano High KEY INSIGHTS

 The school culture is something that faculty and administration are very proud of, as well they should be.
 The school community is small (one parent commented to us that “the school is small, but it is not to be underestimated because its spirit is loud and big!”) and a high value is placed on the relationships that students have with their teachers and peers.
 The school maintains close communication with parents, who themselves feel welcome and included in the life of the school.
 A parent told us “I can speak to them about anything.”

 One of the greatest questions you can ever ask an administrator or a member of faculty at school is “What does success mean to you?” and Kelly Ryckman gave one of the best answers we’ve heard.
-“To me, a student is successful when they’re demonstrating their character.”
-That includes a lot of components—confidence, passion, curiosity, resilience, being principled and open-minded—though she sees those as contributing to something larger.
+“To me a student is successful when they’re demonstrating their character.”
+That includes a lot of components—confidence, passion, curiosity, resilience, being principled and open minded—though she sees those as contributing to something larger.
 “Success to us is when our students are confident and comfortable and able to collaborate and just show their character to one another.
 It’s much more than just a grade.
-It is who they are and the way that they are representing themselves. … When they are confident in who they are, that’s when they’re showing success.”
+It is who they are and the way that they are representing themselves.… When they are confident in who they are, that’s when they’re showing success.”

-The wellness program is broad, including counsellors, though seen as a function of the entire school, not only the guidance suite.
+The wellness program is broad, including counsellors, though it’s seen as a function of the entire school, not only the guidance suite.
 “It’s important that students see that they have a village behind them,” says Kelly Ryckman, co-leader of student health and wellness.
 “For us to show students how important collaboration is, it’s important that they see it first-hand from the faculty.”
 Ryckman’s hope for the program is that it emphasizes the benefits and pleasures of active living.
 “Teaching them the tools and coping mechanisms to live a healthy lifestyle all of the time.”
 During the pandemic, understandably, that was more difficult, given that all the students were learning remotely, though it helped in a sense to underscore what wellness is all about.
 “My goal for this program was to make sure that our students knew how to be resilient.
 They knew how to cope through hard times.
 And that they were taking care of themselves and each other.”

-There are weekly themes integrated into school assemblies, though also raised within classroom work and discussions.
+There are weekly themes integrated in school assemblies, though they are also raised within classroom work and discussions.
 In addition, each day has its own theme: Mindfulness Monday, Trailblazing Tuesdays, Wellness Wednesdays, Throwback Thursdays, and Fun Fridays.
 They help students gain a sense of the various aspects of social and mental well-being, as well as a comfort with reflecting: being mindful, considering their past decisions, interacting with others in constructive ways.
 “Just taking a minute to check in on themselves.
 Where are they?
 How are they feeling?
 Do they have someone they can talk to?”
 As that suggests, wellness isn’t seen as a footnote to learning, but central to it.

 ON THE ACADEMIC ENVIRONMENT

 There are daily assemblies every morning, an opportunity for schoolwide engagement.
 Students connect with their house teams, their cohorts.
 Says Ryckman, “We spend time just enjoying each other’s company.”
 The theme days came out of that kind of school-wide experience.
 “Just celebrating that they are kids.”
 Fun Fridays can be anything: a period or multiple periods with the main goal of just getting everyone together, outside of their typical routine, and having a really fun time.
 “Because students learn through memorable moments, and we try to make sure that we’re providing a wealth of opportunities for those moments and those memories to be built.”
 It could be as grand as a school-wide carnival, to something as simple as gathering outside to play a team-building game.
 “We close the books and just let them enjoy being children and just have some fun.”
 The other theme days are fun, too, but again, it’s about opening up a variety of spaces and perspectives for understanding who they are.
 They may not use the terms with the students—it’s not “today we’re going to learn what it means to have a growth mindset”—but the activities are chosen and sequenced to hit those kinds of ideas.
-Topics in assemblies on Mondays can cover things like, ‘how do I feel when I don’t do so great on a test,’ sharing what they liked about the previous week, and teachers reflecting on what their goals are for the week.
+Topics in assemblies on Mondays can cover things like ‘how do I feel when I don’t do so great on a test?’ sharing what they liked about the previous week, and teachers reflecting on what their goals are for the week.
 “It’s a way for us to help them grow as learners, but also just a chance to check in.”

 THE OUR KIDS REPORT: Delano Academy & Delano High